CocoaPods/cocoapods.github.com/source/guides/contributing_to_the_master_repo.html.md

 __To prevent collisions with possible future versions, unversioned libraries can't be updated until the author starts to tag them.__

-If you need to update an unversione library you can:
+If you need to update an unversioned library you can:

-- Asks the author to versione the library.
+- Ask the author to version the library.
 - Maintain a fork which is versioned.
 This fork should be clearly namespaced from the original library according the `NAME@USER` convention (e.g.
   `Reachability@irrationalfab`).
 It should also mention in the summary that it